As UWM faculty and staff, you can support student success by helping to mitigate issues related to substance use within our campus community.

-Norris Health Center’s Counseling and Consultation Services is available to provide consultation to faculty and staff members looking to acquire strategies for reaching out to a student with concerns for his/her well-being.
+University Counseling Services is available to provide consultation to faculty and staff members looking to acquire strategies for reaching out to a student with concerns for his/her well-being.
 Call Norris Health Center at 414-229-4716, and ask to speak with the Crisis Counselor.

 Wechsler, H., Lee, J.E., Kuo, M., Seibring, M., Nelson, T.F., & Lee, H. (2002).
 Trends in college binge drinking during a period of increased prevention efforts.
 Findings from 4 Harvard School of Public Health College Alcohol Study surveys: 1993-2001.

 University of Minnesota.
 (2007).
 2007 College Student Health Survey Report: Health and Academic Performance.

 University of Wisconsin System.
 (2011).
 University of Wisconsin System – University of Wisconsin-Milwaukee Alcohol and Other Drug Abuse Survey 2011.